 Why Does Scalp Laxity Matter?

 When it comes to hair restoration, the amount of hair grafts that are collected can determine how successful the procedure is in the long run.
-With an expert hair transplant specialist to guide you along the way, you’ll be able to work towards your best results.
+With an hair transplant specialist to guide you along the way, you’ll be able to work towards your best results.
 Still, a tight scalp may not yield as many donor follicles and additional grafts may be performed as a result.

 Scalp laxity helps to determine: